rmosolgo/graphql-ruby/guides/schema/class_based_api.md

 If you implement a field by defining a method, you should expect some automatic transformations:

 - GraphQL arguments will be converted to Ruby keyword arguments.
-- If the field name is `camelCased`, the method name should be `underscore_cased`.
+- method names should be `underscore_cased`.
-- If any argument names are `camelCased`, they will be passed to the method as `underscore_cased` Ruby keyword args.
+- argument names will be passed to the method as `underscore_cased` Ruby keyword args.

 Inside the method, you can access some instance variables: